 Dear Your Teen:

-My daughter and her friends are always looking at their phones when they are together.
+My daughter and her friends are always on their phones when they are together.
 In fact, someone will get a text, crack up and then furiously reply to the text.
 I feel like it is like whispering.
 There is now a secret between that girl and the person who texted.
 My husband says that is what today’s kids do.
 My daughter says everyone does it.
 Do you have any advice?

 Just because everyone does it, doesn’t make it right.